 Private Detective or Investigator Employment Estimates

-In 2016, there was an estimated number of 41,400 jobs in the United States for Private Detective or Investigator.
+There were about 41,400 jobs for Private Detective or Investigator in 2016 (in the United States).
 New jobs are being produced at a rate of 10.6% which is above the national average.
 The Bureau of Labor Statistics predicts 4,400 new jobs for Private Detective or Investigator by 2026.
-There will be an estimated 4,500 positions for Private Detective or Investigator per year.
+The BLS estimates 4,500 yearly job openings in this field.

 The states with the most job growth for Private Detective or Investigator are Utah, Tennessee, and Iowa.
 Watch out if you plan on working in Nebraska, Montana, or Kansas.
 These states have the worst job growth for this type of profession.